PeoplesHub Clinic – Connect online as an individual

-There is a particular reality around what it means to be a social justice warrior and be disabled.
+There is a particular reality around what it means to be disabled and engaged in movement and social justice work.

-In this clinic space we will ask/answer questions such as:
+The space will be animated by questions such as:

 Unfortunately, support groups at home are often not enough.
 We need expanded possibilities around how we live and work as disabled and chronically ill people.

 Clinic Length and Type: